BitMEX/api-connectors/official-ws/delta-server/README.md

 ### Public Data

 By default, BitMEX-Delta-Server makes the endpoints `/orderBookL2`, `/instrument`, `/quote`, and `/trade` available.
-These endpoints take an optional symbol in the querystring (e.g. `?symbol=XBU24H`), otherwise they return all data.
+These endpoints take an optional symbol in the querystring (e.g. `?symbol=XBTUSD`), otherwise they return all data.

 Data is returned as an array.
 To get data for a particular symbol, check the `symbol` property of each data item or send a symbol query.